packbackbooks/engineering-docs/the-sprint.md

 ### Sprint retrospective and demo

 This meeting marks the end of a sprint.
 After a team does its individual retrospective, everybody gets together to recap retrospectives and to make sure everybody has a full understanding of what we all plan to get done this sprint.
 This meeting is a key part of ensuring everybody gets to know what is going on with *all* the teams, and to hear about any improvements or problems that other teams are facing.
 During the overall retrospective, the teams will

 * discuss any opportunities from team retrospectives that would be helpful to discuss at an organizational level
-* give shout outs to teammates for exemplary performance
+* give shout-outs to teammates for exemplary performance

 Finally, we wrap up with sprint demos, where each team shows: